matrix-org/synapse/docs/admin_api/register_api.rst

     }

-The MAC is the hex digest output of the HMAC-SHA1 algorithm, with the key being the shared secret and the content being the nonce, user, password, user_type (or string "no_user_type" if None) and either the string "admin" or "notadmin", each separated by NULs.
+The MAC is the hex digest output of the HMAC-SHA1 algorithm, with the key being the shared secret and the content being the nonce, user, password, either the string "admin" or "notadmin", and optionally the user_type each separated by NULs.
 For an example of generation in Python::

   import hmac, hashlib